YilunKuang/modulatedpoisson/README.md

 # modulatedpoisson
-This is a repository for my final project in Computational Neuroscience class
+This is a repository for my final project in Computational Neuroscience class: Poisson-Gamma Neural Variability in the Visual Cortex